nono/slide-em-up/README.md

 Themes
 ------

-Several themes are available: shower, 3d_slideshow, html5rocks and CSSS.
+Several themes are available: shower, 3d_slideshow, html5rocks, CSSS and memories.
 To choose the theme for your presentation, edit the `presentation.json` file and change the `"theme"` element.

 Remote Control